-Foreign Affairs and International Trade Canada uses a competency-based approach to learning and assessment for the FSDP.
+Foreign Affairs, Trade and Development Canada uses a competency-based approach to learning and assessment for the FSDP.
 Participants must master certain competencies over the three years.
 Competency-based training structures learning around skills or behaviours defined as fundamental to successful performance.

 The formal training component of the FSDP is an integral part of the program and is mandatory for all participants.
 Its purpose is to provide participants with a common orientation and, the knowledge and skills required to be effective foreign service officers.
 Formal training complements and accelerates learning through the acquisition of new competencies that, afterwards, are integrated into the work environment.